Digital Media & Journalism

 - A unique relationship with the local newspaper, the Brantford Expositor, has led to many of the stories that our Journalism students write for class getting published in the city’s major newspaper – giving students a professional credit before they graduate.
 Students also have opportunities to gain work experience for credit in other news outlets, public relations firms and communications arms for other organizations.

 - Public Opinion Research: Surveys and Focus Groups

 |High School Admission Requirements||College Grade Admission Requirements|

 Average in top 6 4U or M courses of mid-70's

-Currently a reporter at The Observer newspaper in Sarnia where she had worked as a summer student and during the holidays, Hagan says she’s “already had some pretty amazing experiences — from the adrenaline-rush of an emergency evacuation, to the star-struck meetings with rock stars at the annual Sarnia Bayfest concerts.
+Currently a reporter at The Observer newspaper in Sarnia where she had worked as a summer student and during the holidays, Jeffery says she’s “already had some pretty amazing experiences — from the adrenaline-rush of an emergency evacuation, to the star-struck meetings with rock stars at the annual Sarnia Bayfest concerts.
 I’ve interviewed everyone from John Tory to Bon Jovi,” she says.

 Jeffery was initially drawn to Laurier's Brantford campus for the Contemporary Studies program, but when Journalism arrived, she was hooked.
 “I was already writing for the campus newspaper The Sputnik, and the following year I was named editor-in-chief,” she says.
 “That position, as well as my journalism classes — which exposed me to everything from court reporting, to broadcast, to news photography — definitely helped prepare me for my career.”